 Unexpected property loss or damage is almost inevitable—whether it’s from fire, storm damage, theft, or breakdowns.
 You can customize your commercial property insurance coverage based on your buildings, equipment, inventory, income, and other exposures.

 Lawsuits following slips, trips, and falls are a significant threat to your bottom line and reputation.
 Liability insurance can help you protect your business if someone is injured at your location, or if you sell a product that is defective and causes injury or property damage.
-It can also include cyber liability coverage to help protect against losses if your customer data and financial records are compromised.

 Protecting your employees after an on-the-job injury is important.
 So is protecting your business from litigation.
 Workers’ compensation coverage can help cover medical and related expenses for your employees who are injured while working.